 Despite the worldwide popularity of “Top Gear,” Jeremy Clarkson’s pay for anchoring the show was relatively small at $4 million per year.
 However, Clarkson’s financial condition was far from modest.
 In addition to his base pay, he possessed a large 30% ownership part in the rights to “Top Gear.”

-This ownership position proved to be a successful arrangement for Clarkson, since it entitled him to a cut of earnings earned from numerous streams, including licensing deals, DVD sales, syndication, and merchandise.
-Beyond his regular income, Clarkson consistently had large additional profits, with dividends and incentives from the programme reaching to an amazing $7.5 to $13 million every year.
+This ownership position proved to be a successful arrangement for Clarkson since it entitled him to a cut of earnings earned from numerous streams, including licensing deals, DVD sales, syndication, and merchandise.
+However, beyond his regular income, Clarkson consistently had large additional profits, with dividends and incentives from the programme reaching an amazing $7.5 to $13 million every year.

 In a major step in 2013, the BBC, who already owned 50% of the show, made the strategic choice to buy out all outstanding holdings, securing full ownership of the huge “Top Gear” Empire.
 This sale proved to be a bonanza for Jeremy Clarkson, garnering him a large sum of roughly $21 million.